Suspect on 4-wheeler leads police on chase on Eastex Freeway

-HOUSTON, Texas (KTRK) --A man on a 4-wheeler led authorities on a chase on the Eastex Freeway Thursday morning.
+HOUSTON, Texas (KTRK) --A person on a 4-wheeler led authorities on a chase on the Eastex Freeway Thursday morning.

 The driver was first spotted on the Houston Transtar cameras traveling on the freeway past FM 1960 and then Townsen.